Kernix13/markdown-cheatsheet/README.md

 \| escape pipe, etc...
 ````

+**NOTE**: Some of the symbols have different effects when used in _Math Expressions_.
+See that section for information on those.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ## Styles

-This category deals with the styling of individual words and can be used with every category with a few exceptions.
+This category deals with the styling of words and can be used with every category with a few exceptions.
 You may not have thought of it but you can apply these effects to all or some of the words in:

 - Headings
 - Links